-I’m Meri Baghdasaryan, and I’m a Fellow with the 4th class of ILP Foundry Fellows.
-In this episode, I sat down with Konstantinos Komaitis, a veteran of developing and analyzing internet policy to ensure an open and global Internet.
+In this episode, Meri Baghdasaryan sits down with Konstantinos Komaitis.
+Konstantinos is a veteran of developing and analyzing internet policy to ensure a global, open Internet.
 Konstantinos has spent almost ten years in active policy development and strategy as a Senior Director at the Internet Society.
 Before that, he spent seven years researching and teaching Internet policy.
 Additionally, Konstantinos is a public speaker and writer, and also co-hosts the “Internet of Humans Podcast.”

 We chatted about the recent developments around Internet infrastructure and online content in the context of the war in Ukraine.
 In particular, we discussed the responses from ICANN and RIPE NCC to Ukraine’s requests to respectively make access to Russian websites and email difficult for people outside as well as inside of Russia, and to revoke IP address delegation to Russia.
 Moreover, we discussed the European Union’s unprecedented move to prohibit the broadcasting and distribution of content by two Russian news outlets throughout the European Union, and the corresponding responses from the tech platforms.
 Tune in to hear about what these developments mean for the future of the open Internet.